threedworld-mit/tdw/Documentation/python/add_ons/image_capture.md

 - `avatar_ids` The IDs of the avatars that will capture and save images.
 If empty, all avatars will capture and save images.

+- `images` Raw [`Images` output data](../../api/output_data.md#Images) from the build.
+Key = The ID of the avatar.
+This is updated per frame.
+If an avatar didn't capture an image on this frame, it won't be in this dictionary.

 ***

 ## Functions